ASNA/asp-net-concepts-3/README.md

 Discuss connection pooling and singleton DB pattern

+- Examples
+   - With connection pooling on, connect in an aspx page but do not disconnect.
+Show jobs grow with each postback
+      - Fix it with Disconnect DGDB before page goes out of scope
+   - With connection pooling off, connect in an aspx page and disconnect.
+Show how there are no jobs after the page goes out of scope.
+Seems good, _but_ you are creating a new IBM i job from scratch for every request This is not good!
+That is expensive.
+      - Show how with no disconnect, this also stacks up orphan jobs.
+   - Create a class that uses a DB (without singleton DB pattern).
+Show that it creates orphan jobs -- notice that jobs grow by one with each postback (those are orphan jobs from the class).
+Add "Open Customer" in constructor and show the orphan jobs have open files!
+      - Fix it first with a Close method in the class
+         - Note this fixes it -- but you gotta remember to do it!
+      - Fix it with the SingletonDB pattern
+   - Add a file to index.aspx.vr and open it in the constructor.
+Use a breakpoint in UseFile to show that there are two instances of the CMastNewL2 file opened.
+   - Show job difference between TerminateAll and just plain ol' ending
 - [Read about DataGate connection pooling](https://asna.com/us/tech/kb/doc/connection-pooling)
 - [Read about how to find ASP.NET job leaks](https://asna.com/us/tech/kb/doc/ibm-i-orphan-jobs)
 - [Singleton DB pattern in AVR](https://asna.com/us/tech/kb/doc/singleton-db-pattern)